Photo: R. Whittaker

 JN: That's true.
 It's changing a little.
 But on the whole, it's very true.

-RW: Now you got a doctorate from Yale and an undergraduate degree from Harvard.
+RW: Now you have a doctorate from Yale and an undergraduate degree from Harvard.
 And was your first job at San Francisco State in religious studies?

 I was in desperate need of a job, so I applied.
 I had wonderful credentials, and I got the job.
-At that time I was totally allergic to anything smelling of religion--being part of the sophisticated, secular, east coast humanistic culture, you know.
+At that time - being part of the sophisticated, secular, east coast humanistic culture - I was totally allergic to anything smelling of religion.

 RW: Right.
-Now I'd like to backtrack and ask you to recount that amazing experience of seeing the stars that you had sitting on the front steps of your house with your father.
-Would you say again what happened?
+Can I backtrack and ask you to recount the experience of seeing the stars you had sitting with your father on the front steps of your porch one night?

 RW: It's an amazing story.
 So you did well in school.
 And you make it clear in your book that you acquired a distaste for mysticism.